 M.Ed. in Instructional Leadership

 The diverse duties associated with the modern teaching profession require a recognition of the importance of empowering educators to support their peers.
-This program is designed for individuals interested in participating in an instructional leadership capacity within their educational field.
+This program is designed for certified educators interested in participating in an instructional leadership capacity in their school.
 Participants in this program will:

 - Expand the theoretical knowledge acquired during their initial preparation program

 - Augment those skills that practicing teachers have mastered as professionals.

 This innovative graduate degree cultivates instructional leaders who will directly influence other classroom teachers and educationally-focused stakeholders.

 Available completely online.

 This degree program consists of 33 credit hours.

 Students are required to take this course during their first two semesters of graduate study.
 This course provides an introduction to educational technology.
 This course uses a research-based approach to explore how educational technologies can be applied to enhance educator effectiveness and assist learners in reaching their objectives.
 Students will also develop strategies for evaluating new educational technologies as they emerge.

 This is an advanced study of the cognitive process, the psychological foundations of educational practice, and the assessment processes utilized in the K-12 classroom setting.
 The course addresses cognition, conditions for optimal learning, assessment designs, formal/informal test construction, alternative assessment strategies, data collection and analysis, instructional decision making based on assessment results, and current issues/research regarding assessment.